Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: The Green's functions in the central dot

 \section{The Green's functions in the central dot}

-In this Appendix, we describe the calculation of the Green's function $G^\textrm{R}_{ij}(E)$ for the states in the central dot, $\{|d_i\rangle\}$.
-The calculation utilizes the self-energy of the semi-infinite leads~\cite{Datta95,SH2008,Livshits57,Feshbach58,Feshbach62,Albeverio96,Fyodorov97,Dittes00,Pichugin01,Sadreev03,Okolowicz03,Shapiro06,Shapiro08}.
-Using the expression of the Green's function, we give in Appendix B an equation that gives the resonant states.
+In the present Appendix, we describe the calculation of the Green's function $G^\textrm{R}_{ij}(E)$ for the states in the central dot, $\{|d_i\rangle\}$.
+The fact that we can reduce the calculation to the inversion of a finite-dimensional matrix is fully utilized in \S~\ref{sec:conductance}.
+The calculation uses the self-energy of the semi-infinite leads~\cite{Datta95,SH2008,Livshits57,Feshbach58,Feshbach62,Albeverio96,Fyodorov97,Dittes00,Pichugin01,Sadreev03,Okolowicz03,Shapiro06,Shapiro08,Rotter09}.
+Using the expression of the Green's function, we give in Appendix\ref{app:calceig} an equation that gives the resonant states.

 The basic statement is the fact

 where the thus-defined effective Hamiltonian $H^\textrm{R}_\textrm{eff}$ has degrees of freedom only on the central dot.
 Below, we will review the derivation of the following form: